Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

     const cart = await this.client.hgetall('cart:' + sessionId).catch((err) => {
       throw new Error(err);
     });
-    // check if cart is empty
+    // check if the cart is empty
     if (Object.keys(cart).length === 0) {
       console.error("Cart is empty");
       return [];